-Q: What is the Purpose of New Car Lemon Law?
+Q 1: What is the Purpose of California Lemon Law New Car Regulations?

 Lemon law – known as the Magnuson-Moss Warranty Act – was enacted in 1975 to hold manufacturers accountable for selling defective products.
 Technically, the lemon law applies to all consumer products sold with a warranty, but automobiles are the primary products disputed.

 Unfortunately, returning a defective vehicle is not as easy as returning something to Walmart.
 There is a process and list of requirements the situation must meet.